grafana/writers-toolkit/docs/sources/write/style-guide/style-conventions/index.md

 ### Code

-Use code formatting (\` in Markdown) to refer to configuration fields and names of code elements.
+Use code formatting (\` in Markdown) to refer to:

+- File names
+- Configuration options
+- User input
+- Code in text/inline text
+- Class and method names, status codes, and console output